sylvain-richard-pro/python-server/cli/Readme.md

 # CLI to manage events

 ## Context
-Events are managed by the Python server
+Events are managed by the ["Python server" (python WebAPI) ](https://github.com/sylvain-richard-pro/python-server/tree/master/flaskServer)

 CLI are command to be used in a Linux distribution.